The Secret of the Speed of Holiness and the Power of the Tzaddik to Return Every Jew

 "At midnight I will rise to give thanks to You for Your righteous judgments."

 This secret exists for all generations and for all eternity: Whoever rises at midnight strikes the firstborn of the wicked and subdues the forces of impurity.
-If enough people would rise for Chatzos, not a single wicked person would remain in the world, and only the light of loving-kindness (Chasadim) would shine.
+If enough people would rise for Chatzos, not a single wicked person would remain in the world, and only the light of loving-kindness would shine.

-Connecting to the Tzaddik, the Aspect of Yosef
+Binding Oneself to the Tzaddik, the Aspect of Yosef

 The figure of Yosef encompasses all the brothers within it.
 While the brothers were the aspect of eleven supernal angels, Yosef the Tzaddik was the aspect of the Prince of the Countenance, the angel Metatron...